Ostfriedhof (Munich): 1933 to 1945

 Kurt Eisner, murdered on 21 February 1919, Minister-President of the short-lived Free State which preceded the Bavarian Soviet Republic, was buried in the Ostfriedhof.
 On 1 May 1922 the Free Trades Unions of Munich (Münchner Freien Gewerkschaften) commissioned a monument dedicated to "the Dead of the Revolution".
 The urn containing Eisner's ashes was walled into its pedestal.
-Shortly after the National Socialists took power the Monument to the Revolution was destroyed: it was demolished on 22 June 1933, and the urn with Eisner's ashes was moved to the New Jewish Cemetery, where it is still buried.
+Shortly after the Nazis took power the Monument to the Revolution was destroyed: it was demolished on 22 June 1933, and the urn with Eisner's ashes was moved to the New Jewish Cemetery, where it is still buried.
 The monument in the Ostfriedhof was re-created after the war by the artist Konstantin Frick as a faithful copy of the original.

 In the crematorium of the Ostfriedhof the bodies of thousands of opponents of the Third Reich were incinerated.
-At the beginning of July 1934 the remains of 17 Nazis and opponents of National Socialism killed during the Night of the Long Knives were brought to the cemetery in a furniture van (to avoid attention) and burnt.
+At the beginning of July 1934 the remains of 17 Nazis and opponents of Nazism killed during the Night of the Long Knives were brought to the cemetery in a furniture van (to avoid attention) and burnt.
 The ashes were distributed at random among many urns, to remove all traces of the dead.
 Among these was the journalist Fritz Gerlich, held to be one of the most far-sighted and courageous enemies of Nazism.

 An unknown number of people who were murdered for political reasons in Stadelheim Prison were cremated here, as were the bodies of 3,996 detainees from the concentration camps Dachau, Auschwitz and Buchenwald as well as from the liquidation facilities of the Aktion T4 euthanasia programme.